 - As this pregnancy is shared with the intended parents, it is crucial to have ongoing communication with them about the developing fetus, your health status, etc.

 - The delivery of this baby is such a memorable time for everyone!
 In most cases the surrogate, along with her family, share this very exciting and rewarding moment with the intended parents.
 After delivery and the release of the baby (by its pediatrician), the intended parents leave the hospital as a complete family unit while the surrogate goes home to her own family satisfied knowing she fulfilled the wishes of a couple or individual.

 Shared Conception’s Pledge

-Shared Conception pledges to wholeheartedly support you throughout the pregnancy.
+Shared Conception pledges to wholeheartedly support you throughout the surrogate mother process.
 Our director will expertly act as a liaison between you and the intended parents.
 We will ensure that any sensitive or difficult subject matters are tactfully brought up and handled.
 We want you to be informed, fulfilled and satisfied knowing you contributed to the world in a unique and precious way.